 “At Cisco, we believe that the rigidly structured silos that were traditionally put in place in most enterprises will give way to more fluid, ad-hoc communities of experts.
 Increasingly, companies will rely on Collaboration Networks that bring together “clusters of experts” to get critical projects completed.
 These groups will form dynamically to achieve a shared outcome.
 This self-organizing cycle repeats itself on an ongoing basis, as the need arises.
 It’s both efficient and effective, in part because experts are drawn to projects and are thus motivated — rather than being “assigned” in a top-down fashion.”

-Social networking software architecture is ideal for creating a collaboration network platform for businesses.
+Social networking software architecture is ideal for creating online collaboration tools for business.
 Every business has its own processes and its share of custom requirements from their software to blend in perfectly.

 Business social networking software provides that flexible basic framework that allows for communication and interaction between people online.
 With its open nature, it acts as a set of tools for employees to leverage in their daily work — and provides the perfect platform to encourage participation and collaboration without having management impose software on them (as the Padmasree blog post points out).